| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 held this naïve assumption that military power and weaponry can

+solve any situation.
 We learned that was wrong in Vietnam.
 The Vietnamese fought in

 the south without any aircraft and the U.S. had the most powerful